stackbit-projects/cool-tulip-9c975/content/pages/index.md

 seo:
   title: 'ZipShip: Phone only shipping'
   description: >-
     We bring all shipping supplies.
-Service offered in San Francisco and Palo Alto only.
+Service currently offered in San Francisco and Palo Alto only.
   extra:
     - name: 'og:type'
       value: website